bridgetownrb/bridgetown/bridgetown-website/src/_docs/testing.md

 So now lets create our first test.
 Create a file called `app_test.js` inside of the `cypress/integrations` directory.

 Inside of the file lets add some assertions.
-(This is for a base Bridgetown project.)
+(This is assuming you are using a new Bridgetown project.)

 ```javascript
 // cypress/integrations/app_test.js